-The state Department of Revenue may seek to resolve tax debt through a bank levy.
+The state Department of Revenue may seek to resolve tax liability through a bank levy.
 A bank levy is a single action in which funds are taken directly from a delinquent taxpayer’s accounts, up to the amount owed.
-The bank is legally obligated to comply, and the action may be repeated if the debt is not fully satisfied.
+The bank is legally obligated to comply, and the action may be repeated if the liability is not fully satisfied.

 Delinquent Taxpayers List

 Taxpayers who maintain tax liabilities greater than $5000 over 90 days after their right to appeal has expired appear in an online list managed by the DOR.

 If a tax liability goes unaddressed for long enough, the state may pursue enforced collection actions in order to resolve it.
 These can include the issuing of liens and levies, offsetting refunds, garnishing funds, and more.
 Costs associated with the collection process may be added to the liability concerned.